a13xe/WinCmdTools/README.md

 - `Display User Accounts:` List all the user accounts on your system.
 - `Check Network Connections:` Check your current network connections.
 - `Show Firewall Status:` See the status of your firewall for all profiles.
 - `Backup ALL registry settings` Export all HKLM registry settings.
+This may take some time.
+The file will appear on your Desktop.
 - `Enhance Privacy and Security` Disable telemetry and data collection, etc.
 - `Disable XBox, Cortana, unused services` Disable XBox, Cortana, autoupdates, etc.